 To reach the horseback riding trailhead from Silver City go east on U.S. 180 about 6 miles then turn left on NM 152.
 Follow NM 152 about 15 miles then turn left on NM 35.
 Follow NM 35 about 17 miles and turn right on Forest Road 150.
 Follow FR 150 about 22 miles to Black Canyon Campground.
 The first 8 miles of FR 150 is a graded, graveled all weather road.
 Beyond this point the road turns to dirt with many rocky sections.
 A high clearance vehicle is recommended.
 In wet conditions four-wheel drive may be required.
 From Black Canyon Campground go two-tenths of a mile further and turn right at the 72 Trail Head sign.
 After going through the gate go four-tenths of a mile to the trail head.

-Overall, Black Canyon Trail is the 3rd most popular horseback riding trail of all 22 horseback riding in New Mexico.
+Overall, Black Canyon Trail is the 3rd most popular horse trail of all 22 horseback rides in New Mexico.